PIN-AI/Subnet/docs/quick_start.md

 - Each validator needs an **ECDSA key pair** (private key + public key) for signing consensus messages
 - The private key (64 hex characters) is kept secret and used for signing
 - The public key (130 hex characters) is derived from the private key and shared with other validators

+> ⚠️ **IMPORTANT**: Before generating keys, decide if you want to use your own funded account or generate new keys and fund them later.
+You'll need **at least 0.05 ETH on Base Sepolia** to create subnet and register components.

 **Generate keys for 3 validators:**